 According to research, there is a correlation between the use of antidepressants and infertility.
 Some studies suggest that there is no conclusive evidence that female fertility is affected by the use of antidepressants, while most others show strong evidence that male fertility is affected by antidepressants.

 Depression itself affects one’s sex drive and fertility.
-Moreover, depressed people often indulge in substance abuse, over-eating, poor diet, and lack of exercise that lead to overall health issues that affect fertility.
+Moreover, depressed people often indulge in substance abuse, over-eating, poor diet, and lack of exercise, which lead to overall health issues that affect fertility.
 Higher levels of cortisol, the stress hormone, can also impact fertility.

 1. Effects of Antidepressants on Male Fertility

-Anti-depressants cause higher DNA fragmentation in sperms.
+Antidepressants cause higher DNA fragmentation in sperms.
 This fragmentation may adversely impact the capability of sperms to fertilise eggs.
-This does not occur in the sperm of men who have never taken anti-depressants.
-So, anti-depressants may cause infertility in men.
-One of the most common anti-depressants is Selective Serotonin Reuptake Inhibitors (SSRIs).
-These have also been associated with erectile dysfunction and ejaculation problems because they impact the hormones in the body.
-These are temporary and not permanent problems because they go away once stop the medication.
+This does not occur in the sperm of men who have never taken antidepressants.
+So, antidepressants may cause infertility in men.
+One of the most common antidepressants is Selective Serotonin Reuptake Inhibitors (SSRIs).
+These have also been associated with erectile dysfunction and ejaculation problems, because they impact the hormones in the body.
+These are temporary problems, because they go away once stop the medication.
 However, SSRIs have a minimum impact on female fertility.

 2. Effects of Antidepressants on Female Fertility